lifepillar/vim-outlaw/README.md

 or indentation of the body text: each block of body text always belongs to the topic immediately before it.
-But don't call it a son of a topic: you'd better think of body text as being at the same level as the topic it belongs to (although its fold level is different so that it may be folded independently).
+But don't call it a son of a topic: you'd better think of body text as being at the same level as the topic it belongs to (although its fold level may be set to a different value so that it may be folded independently: see
+|g:outlaw_body_text_level|).

 The body text is plain text, but you may put some text between `~~~` tags to embed any configured filetype (see `g:outlaw_nested_ft`).
 If